 Penang is a state in northwestern Malaysia that has been recognized by many publications and news sites like Lonely Planet, Yahoo!
 News, CNN, Forbes, and Los Angeles Times.
-Penang is an extremely popular tourist destination, and you will be missing out a lot if you do not add it to your bucket list now.
+Penang is a top-rated tourist destination, and you will be missing out a lot if you do not add it to your bucket list now.

 About Penang, Malaysia

-Also known as the Silicon Valley of the East, Penang is one of the most urbanized states in Malaysia.
-It has the highest GDP per capita among all Malaysian states, as well as the highest Human Development Index.
+Also known as the Silicon Valley of the East, Penang is one of Malaysia’s most urbanized states.
+It has the highest GDP per capita among all Malaysian states and the highest Human Development Index.

 How to get to Penang from Manila

-Philippine Airlines, Singapore Airlines, Malaysia Airlines, and AirAsia are just some of the airlines that offer connecting flights from Manila to Penang (PEN), and last for at least 6 to 8 hours.
+Philippine Airlines, Singapore Airlines, Malaysia Airlines, and AirAsia are just some airlines that offer connecting flights from Manila to Penang (PEN) and last for at least 6 to 8 hours.

-From the airport, you can ride one of the buses that depart every 30 minutes.
-The bus line Rapid Penang can take you to major landmarks like Komtar Tower in George Town, and to points in Seberang Perai.
+You can ride one of the buses that depart every 30 minutes from the airport.
+Rapid Penang can take you to major landmarks like Komtar Tower in George Town and to points in Seberang Perai.
 Fare costs around MYR 2 to 3 (Php 25.50 to 38.25).

 Getting Around Penang

 - Buses are the cheapest and most common mode of transportation in Penang.
-However, they are reputedly not as fast as taxis, as they frequently stop to collect passengers.
-The best part about these buses, however, is that they cover almost every route, and you can get to anywhere starting at MYR 2.
+However, they are not as fast as taxis, as they frequently stop to collect passengers.
+However, the best part about these buses is that they cover almost every route, and you can get to anywhere starting at MYR 2.

-- Just like in any part of the world, taxis are the fastest way of getting from place to place.
+- Like in any part of the world, taxis are the fastest way of getting from place to place.
 However, it can get expensive.
 Furthermore, in Malaysia, taxi drivers are known for not using the meter to decide the fare.
-Instead, passengers will tell the driver their destination before riding, and they will dictate the price.
+Instead, passengers will tell the driver their destination before riding and dictate the price.
 For this reason, it is best to put your haggling skills into use.
 Otherwise, get a local tour guide or friend to help out.

-- The KTM Intercity Train in Penang can take you to as far as Kuala Lumpur and even Singapore.
-Unlike the other two vehicles mentioned above, the train is mostly used for long-distance traveling.
+- The KTM Intercity Train in Penang can take you as far as Kuala Lumpur and even Singapore.
+Unlike the other two vehicles mentioned above, the train is mainly used for long-distance traveling.